Zanzibar – Stone Town

 A guided tour of Stone Town allows time to see the Sultan’s Palaces and experience the sights and sounds of this idiosyncratic centre.
 There are many fine buildings to see and some, such as the House of Wonders and the Arab Fort, have been restored to create areas for coffee and relaxation.
 Generally the best way to explore Stone Town is to meander the streets, window shopping and absorbing the atmosphere.

-In the evenings a crowd gathers along the harbour front and in Forodhani Gardens, where smoke rises from barbecues at the assorted food stalls and the curio markets assemble by gaslight amid a hubbub of banter.
+In the evenings a crowd gathers along the harbor front and in Forodhani Gardens, where smoke rises from barbecues at the assorted food stalls and the curio markets assemble by gaslight amid a hubbub of banter.
 It is a world apart, and well worth a visit.